togoAIO/V0_DOKUD365/ProcessDoku/01_CoreProcesses/01_03_Sales/Sales_Order.md

 The cells Tag number, Price and Tag design have always to be filled.

- 	ATTENTION
+>[!NOTE]
-	•	Parameters will be implemented according to Typecode
+>•	Parameters will be implemented according to Typecode
-•	„new items“ must be introduced for each changing parameter
+>•	„new items“ must be introduced for each changing parameter
-•	items must be separated with one free line
+>•	items must be separated with one free line

 6.2.
 EXCEL IMPORT INTO AX